dhivyadhar/Detection-/README.md

-# Detection-
+# Detection
-machine learning project for fake new detection.
+machine learning project for fake news detection using NLP.